-- a. comply with Article 6.1.a, and - b. have been living in the territory of the federation concerned for more than 36 consecutive months, and - c.
-Have not played in any national team of another country in the three years preceding their first appearance in the national team in an official match.
+- a. comply with Article 6.1.a, and - b. have been living in the territory of the federation concerned for more than 36 consecutive months (this residency requirement does not apply if the player obtained citizenship of the relevant federation before the age of 21 and has never played for any national team), and - c. have not played in any national team of another country in the three years preceding their first appearance in the national team in an official match.
 Official matches are considered to be: the qualifying matches for a continental championship, matches in a continental championship, qualifying matches for IHF World Championships and Olympic Games, matches in IHF World Championships and Olympic Games and other competitions recognised by the International Handball Federation as listed in Appendix 1.